MicrosoftDocs/dynamics-365-project-operations/articles/actuals/create-confirm-entry-journals.md

 - When Entry journals are confirmed, they create actuals.
 However, Correction journals can't be used to correct those actuals.
 This behavior differs from the behavior for actuals that are created when Time, Expense, and Material usage logs are approved.
 In that case, the application lets you use Correction journals to correct the actuals to fix any errors, provided that those actuals haven't yet been invoiced.
 If they have already been invoiced, you can still correct an actual if you process a full credit of that actual to the customer.

 > [!NOTE]
-> Entry journals don't enforce strict defaulting rules.
+> By Default, Entry journals don't enforce strict defaulting rules.
 Therefore, use these Entry Journals as little as possible, and exercise caution and care to ensure that you don't create corrupt financial data in your system.
 Whenever you can, use Time, Expense, and Material usage logs, the milestone and retainer setup on project contracts, and the project invoice confirmation process instead of Entry journals to create actuals.
+>
 > To enforce rules for the journal lines, feature **Journal line improvements** should be enabled.
 For more details, refer [Journal line improvements](../articles/actuals/journal-line-improvements.md)

 [!INCLUDE[footer-include](../includes/footer-banner.md)]